OliveIsAWord/olea/docs/language_reference.md

 { else <expression> }
 ```

-An `if` expression evaluates its condition, executing its body if the condition yields non-zero.
-If the `else` branch is present, that expression is executed if the condition yields zero.
+An `if` expression evaluates its boolean condition, executing its body if `true`.
+If the `else` branch is present, that expression is executed if the condition is `false`.
 The types of the values yielded by the two branches only need to match if the surrounding context of the `if` expression requires it to yield a value.

 ### `while` Loops